 Meta descriptions are an indirect ranking factor.
 A good meta description will not automatically make your website rank higher in Google, as they announced back in 2009.
 It does, however, have a big effect on your SEO performance.

 Google often shows the meta description in the search engine results page (SERP).
 It's one of the first impressions of your website for searchers.

-You can see the page title as a pick-up line for your website: a good meta description tells searchers what you have to offer, and why they should click on your result.
+You can see the meta description as a pick-up line for your website: a good meta description tells searchers what you have to offer, and why they should click on your result.
 It is a way to increase the CTR (Click Through Rate) from Google to your website.